edd-holliday/edd-holliday.github.io/_posts/2023-07-25-quant-resources.md

 - [TensorFlow 2.0 Complete Course](https://www.youtube.com/watch?v=tPYj3fFJGjk): A complete course on TensorFlow 2.0, a popular deep learning framework, with hands-on examples and practical applications.

-- [SYDE 522 – Machine Intelligence](https://www.youtube.com/playlist?list=PL4upCU5bnihwCX93Gv6AQnKmVMwx4AZoT): A series of lectures on machine intelligence, covering topics like neural networks, natural language processing, and more.
+- [SYDE 522 – Machine Intelligence](https://www.youtube.com/playlist?list=PL4upCU5bnihwCX93Gv6AQnKmVMwx4AZoT): A series of lectures on machine intelligence, covering topics like neural networks, natural language processing, decision trees, bayesian, inductive, analytical  and rule based learning.

 - [QuantEcon](https://quantecon.org/projects/): QuantEcon offers a collection of projects related to quantitative economics and computational economics.
 Explore various projects designed to enhance your understanding of economic modeling and data analysis.

+- [Foundations of Machine Learning](https://bloomberg.github.io/foml/#home): Covers a wide variety of topics in machine learning and statistical modeling.
+The primary goal of the class is to help participants gain a deep understanding of the concepts, techniques and mathematical frameworks used by experts in machine learning.

+- [AHL Explains](https://www.man.com/maninstitute/ahl-explains): series of short videos by Man AHL Chief Scientist Dr Anthony Ledford, with the aim to de-mystify quantitative investing.

+- [QuantConnect](https://www.quantconnect.com/learning/articles/): Series of articles covering Financial Python, Options Theory, Options Applied, Alternative Data.

 ### Maths